quandie/Stonecold-Engine/README.md

-# Stonecold-Engine
+# Stonecold Engine (SC-Engine)
-Stonecold Engine made in SCTH, which used in other quandie's projects.
+Stonecold Engine made in Stonecold: The Heist, which used in other quandie's (and maybe others) projects.
+### Finished by ~80%

 ## Features:
 - Downing system